akemin-dayo/PreferenceOrganizer2/redditpost.md

 * Added Arabic translation — special thanks goes to iA7myd for offering to translate!

 * Added Croatian translation — special thanks goes to Luka iDroid for offering to translate!

-* Fixed an issue on iOS 10 and 11 where an extraneous space would appear above PreferenceOrganiser 2's categories.

-* Fixed an issue on iOS 10 and 11 where the "Wallet and Apple Pay" button would erroneously appear underneath PreferenceOrganiser 2's categories.

 #**Help!
 My device caught fire and pineapples are coming out of the Lightning port!**